kaminski-tomasz/repo-details/README.md

 # Description #

-This is simple REST service which returns details of given Github repository.
+This is simple Spring Boot REST service which returns details of given Github repository.

 Details includes:

 * full name of repository
 * description of repository